 The K9 Corps at Historic Congressional Cemetery is a private dog walking program, bringing life, community, and volunteerism to this extraordinary burial ground.
 Dog walking at the cemetery is a privilege permitted by membership only to active members in good standing who respect the space and its residents.

 The purpose of the K9 Corps is to support the ongoing conservation work and public programming at Historic Congressional Cemetery.
 This is accomplished by each member’s ongoing volunteer work and annual membership fee.
 Non-member dog walking is only permitted with the purchase of a one-day pass ($10 per dog), and pass holders must follow K9 Corps rules.
-Interested dog walkers can apply to join the waitlist.
-Note: due to high demand, the waitlist is currently 4-5 years.

 What are the requirements for membership?

 K9 Corps membership is a privilege, not a right, and is maintained through an active relationship between dog owners and the cemetery.
 Members are required to submit a volunteer registration fee of $250 OR a non-volunteer registration fee of $340 with a $50 fee per dog (up to three dogs per family) annually.
 These fees support the ongoing work at HCC to preserve our sacred burial ground.